jaymccormick/765/readings.md

   - AR overlay
   - location-based
   - alternate-reality games that add meaning, depth, and interaction to the real world
+- **gamification**: "the use of game design elements in non-game contexts"
+  - distinct from playfulness, playful interaction, and playful design

 #### Hits
+- "gameful design" uses "gamefulness" (the experiential and behavioral quality) and "gameful interaction" (artifacts that afford gamefulness)
+- at what point does an artificat have enough "gameful" elements that it is a game?
+  - what are "gameful elements" anyway?
+    - interface design patterns
+    - game design patterns or game mechanics
+    - design principles, heuristics or lenses
+    - conceptual models of game design units
+    - game design methods and design processes
+- "designers work with mechanics to create aesthetics, whereas players experience aesthetics, and in so doing, infer knowledge about mechanics"
+- is a "meta-game" like an achievement system a "gameful element"? no, it is a full-fledged game

 #### Misses
+- the "Ludification of Culture" visual that "situated" gameful design in society seemed contrived. remarking that "media scholars observe a 'ludification of culture'" the authors offer no other information on that phenomenon. how has it happened? to what extent? is it good? perhaps those are questions for other papers. but some more context and analysis, even an extra sentence, would have gone a long way

 ### Scheiter, K. & Gerjets, P. (2007).
 Learner control in hypermedia environments. *Educational Psychology Review 19*(3), 285-307.